wuyah/hust-minic-compiler/README.md

 - array dec/ array call ast finished 1.8
 - oneline comment finished using lex.l
 - read()/write() function can be called immediately
-- int array finished
+- int array finished (float also satisfied)
 - break / continue finished
+- DPLUS DMINUS calculate(they should only work for INT)
+- AND OR operator(INT and FLOAT)
+- use ID to judge if the number is INT or FLOAT

 TODO:
-- DPLUS DMINUS calculate(they should only work for INT)
 - struct expression
 - type error in function return
-- AND OR operator(INT and FLOAT)
-- use ID to judge if the number is INT or FLOAT
 - *= += /= -=
 - %
+- ir optimization
+- reg optimization